Expert Ankle Pain

 Stress Fracture

 A stress fracture of the fibula or calcaneus may cause diffuse bone pain that worsens overnight.
-Any bone pain that is present both at rest and at night warrants urgent imaging referral.
+Any bone pain present at rest and at night warrants urgent imaging referral.
 RCP Health co-manages this with your physician.

 Poor Circulation / DVT